castorini/anserini/docs/experiments-msmarco-v2.md

 Same instructions as above.
 On the same machine, indexing takes around 40min.
 Complete index occupies 134 GB (11,959,635 documents).
+Index size can be reduced by removing the options `-storePositions`, `-storeDocvectors`, `-storeRaw` as appropriate.
+For reference:

++ Without any of the three above option, index size reduces to 9.4 GB.
++ With just `-storeRaw`, index size reduces to 73 GB.
+This setting contains the raw JSON document, which makes it suitable for use as first-stage retrieval to support downstream rerankers.

 Perform a run on the dev queries: